BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Related Work

-\textbf{Parameter Efficient Tuning.} There have been some pioneering works for the Parameter Efficient Tuning (PETL) of visual models, such as AdaptFormer~\cite{chen2022adaptformer} and visual prompt tuning (VPT)~\cite{jia2022visual}.
+\textbf{Parameter Efficient Tuning.} There have been some pioneering works for the Parameter Efficient Tuning (PEFT) of visual models, such as AdaptFormer~\cite{chen2022adaptformer} and visual prompt tuning (VPT)~\cite{jia2022visual}.
 He et al.~\cite{He_Zhou_Ma_Berg-Kirkpatrick_Neubig_2021} analyzed the unified view among PETL techniques such as prefixtuning~\cite{Li_Liang_2021}, Prompt-tuning~\cite{jia2022visual}, and adapter~\cite{chen2022adaptformer}.
 Our method belongs to the category of Parameter Efficient Tuning.

 \textbf{Visual Attention Modeling.} Various studies have incorporated attention mechanisms into neural network architectures designed for visual tasks~\cite{35,36,37,38,ji2023sam,9789317}.
 These mechanisms are employed in a channel-wise manner to capture cross-feature information~\cite{39,40,41}.
 They are also used for selecting paths in different branches of a network~\cite{42}, or a combination of both strategies~\cite{43}.
-For instance, squeeze-and-excite network~\cite{44} features an attention-like module for modeling channel-wise relationships within layer features.
-Li~\emph{et al.}~\cite{37} utilize the attention mechanism to adapt the receptive field of neurons between network branches.
 The advent of transformers has led to hybrid architectures that integrate other modules.
 Bello's work~\cite{45} introduces approximate content attention with a positional attention component.
 Child \emph{et al.}~\cite{23} observe that many early layers in the network learn locally connected patterns akin to convolutions, indicating that hybrid architectures inspired by both transformers and convolutional networks are a compelling design choice.
 Several recent studies explore this approach for various tasks~\cite{46,47,48,graham2021levit}.
 In contrast to prior work, we do not introduce a new attention structure.
 Instead, we offer theoretical proof for optimizing existing attention mechanisms.
 This resulting optimization approach is applicable across various attention designs and demonstrates strong performance across multiple datasets.